 The content descriptions are organised in strands and sub-strands in order to ensure that learning is appropriately ordered.
+The content in the Science Understanding strand is described by year level.
+The content in the Science as a Human Endeavour and Science Inquiry Skills strands is described in two-year bands.
 A concept or skill introduced at one year level may be revisited, strengthened and extended at later year levels as needed.